ioanazelko/dustfizz3D/README.md

 ### Setting up the location settings
 Copy the file `general_settings_template.json` and rename it to `general_settings.json`.
 Edit the file with the corresponding directory paths for where you would like data, plots, code and paper files to be stored.
+Please use absolute paths, not relative paths.

+# Data

+Download the data folder from https://drive.google.com/drive/folders/13ygvizB1-OkjPhoo9zTfUvFMrOOhsr0e?usp=sharing and save it under a name of your choice.
+Set the data location in `general_settings.json` to match to the folder path you chose above.

 ### Testing the installation